fatalwithin/adjust-test/README.md

 `app_label`: Kubernetes app label that is applied on all the application resources, by default "ruby-app"

+`app_replicas`: Initial number of replicas in Kubernetes deployment - 3 by default.

 #### Installation process

 1. You need a Ubuntu-based host (tested on 21.04 but I assume any actual version like 20.x or 18.x is OK )